Mihai212/Project-Postman-APIs/README.md

 <img align="center" alt="Status" width="1300" src="https://i.ibb.co/Chydj4Z/8-Modify-An-Item-In-The-Cart-2.png">

 ### F. Replace an item in the cart

 1. Click on "Replace an item in the cart" request;
 2. Select "PUT" method;
 3. Type in the empty field "{{baseURL}}/carts/:cartId/items/:itemId";
-4. Complete in "Path Variables" and "Body" with relevant info like in the photo below:
+4. Complete in "Path Variables" and "Body" with relevant info like in the photo bellow:

 | Name        | Type    | In   | Required | Description               |
 | ----------- | ------- | ---- | -------- | ------------------------- |